 - underlying cardiovascular disease

-The tests which can be used to help diagnose allergy only tell us how likely someone is to be allergic; they do not tell us the type of reaction that person can have.
-The size of the skin prick test or the blood test response does not reflect the severity of the allergic response.
+The tests more commonly used, which can help diagnose allergy only tell us how likely someone is to be allergic; they do not tell us the severity of reaction that person can have.
+The size of the skin prick test or level of Specific IgE blood test does not reflect the severity of the allergic response.
 Newer, component tests break the protein from the specific food or venom down to give a better assessment of risk.
 These tests need caution and experience, to understand.
-Therefore, the decision to prescribe a specific treatment for anaphylaxis (such as an adrenaline auto-injector device or adrenaline pen) needs to be made by a health professional experienced in the management of people with allergies.
+Therefore, the decision to prescribe a specific treatment for anaphylaxis (such as an adrenaline auto-injector device) needs to be made by a health professional experienced in the management of people with allergies.

 The majority of allergic reactions are not anaphylactic.
 Most allergic reactions present with mild or moderate symptoms, which can be relieved by anti-histamines taken at the first sign of a reaction.
 However, these take time to work and in a more severe anaphylactic attack, anti-histamines are not an adequate treatment.

-The first line treatment for severe symptoms is adrenaline (epinephrine) given by injection into the upper outer muscle of the thigh.
+The first line treatment for severe symptoms is adrenaline (epinephrine) given by Intramuscular injection into the upper outer muscle of the thigh.
 Adrenaline given in this way is a safe treatment and you should not hesitate to use it if required.
 It starts to work within minutes, reducing swelling, relieving wheeze and improving blood pressure.
 It is also the only medicine which can stop the cells activated in an allergic reaction from releasing further mediators (chemicals) into the blood.
 So the earlier it is given, in an anaphylactic reaction, the better the outcomes.

 A number of different adrenaline pens are available (see Adrenaline Auto-injector Devices) which can be prescribed by a doctor for patients at risk of anaphylaxis.